The grant of a mining lease gives the holder the exclusive right to conduct mining operations to sell or dispose of minerals

 A right of surrender under the Act and these regulations is subject to the rights of persons claiming from or under a lessee.”

-Based on this, all obligations pertaining to the production tenement (including lodgement of mining returns, royalty payments and rent) remains the tenement holder’s responsibility until notified a memorial of the surrender is entered in the Mining Register.
+Based on this, all obligations related to the production tenement (including lodgement of mining returns, payment of royalty and rent, and compliance with the PEPR), remain the tenement holder’s responsibility until the surrender is approved and entered on the Mining Register.

 Note: A lease or licence cannot be surrendered if any crown rent, fees or royalty payments are outstanding.